OfficeDev/Microsoft-Teams-Samples/samples/bot-type-ahead-search-adaptive-cards/csharp/README.md

 This sample shows the feature of type ahead search (static and dynamic) control on Adaptive Cards.

+ Use the bot command `staticsearch` to get card for static typeahead search and command `dynamicsearch` to get card for dynamic typeahead search

 `Static search`

+ Static typeahead search allows users to search from values specified within input.choiceset in the Adaptive Card payload.

 ![static search card](TypeaheadSearch/Images/staticSearchCard.png)

 `Dynamic search`

+ Dynamic typeahead search is useful to search and select data from large data sets.
+The data sets are loaded dynamically from the dataset specified in the card payload.

 ![dynamic search card](TypeaheadSearch/Images/dynamicSearchCard.png)